logo2

 Most soda/mineral water bottlers in the Copper Country were small and often short-lived operations.
 The Hancock City Bottling Works had only two known bottles, but surprisingly it existed for at least six years.
 Its proprietor was Henry H. Saam (1).

 Henry Herman Saam was born on 02 Sep 1871 in Copper Falls to immigrants from Germany (2).
 The 1899 Polk directory listed him as a brewer's agent in Hancock (3), and the 1901 and 1903 volumes specified that the agency was for the Val Blatz Brewing Co.
 (7,8).
 After resigning his position with Blatz, he became the Portage Lake agent for the Calumet Brewing Co. in Apr 1904 (11).
-In Dec 1904, he purchased a saloon on Quincy St. (12), but went out of business on 01 May 1906 (10).
+In Dec 1904, he purchased a saloon on Quincy St. (4), but it went out of business on 01 May 1906 (10).

 Sanborn map - Nov 1907